MicrosoftLearning/MB-220-Dynamics365forMarketing/Instructions/Labs/Lab_7_2_Createevent.md

 6. From the project template gallery, select the **Periodic customer feedback** template.
 Click **Next** on the bottom left of your screen.

-7. Click **See all environments.** Select the same environment as the marketing app.
-To determine which environment to correct, compare the URL in the pop-up window within Customer Voice with the URL of the marketing app.
+7. Click **See all environments.** Select the same environment as the Customer Insights - Journeys app.
+To determine which environment to correct, compare the URL in the pop-up window within Customer Voice with the URL of the Customer Insights - Journeys app.
 Ask your instructor if you are unsure which environment to select.
 When the correct environment is selected, **Select and close.**

 8. Click **Create**.